Meet the Parsons Team

 Ric Parsons serves as President and Artistic Director at Parsons Pipe Organ Builders.
 He began his pipe organ career at a very early age and is a fourth generation organ builder.
 After receiving degrees in electronic and biomedical engineering technologies in 1979, he and his brother Calvin purchased the firm established by their grandfather in 1921.
 Ric has overseen the design and execution of each of the firm’s instruments.
 This has included a broad range of projects, ranging from new mechanical-action organs, to historically based restorations.
 In addition to 43 years of practical experience, Ric has travelled extensively throughout the US as well as to Italy and France to visit significant instruments.

 Ric is a colleague member of the American Institute of Organbuilders (AIO) where he has lectured on two occasions as part of their annual educational conferences.
 He is a current board member and has served as Vice President, and as Secretary of the Institute.
-In addition, Ric is the President of the Associated Pipe Organ Builders of America (APOBA) and has held the office of Vice President.
+In addition, Ric is a past President of the Associated Pipe Organ Builders of America (APOBA) and has held the office of Vice President.
 Ric is also a contributor to the Journal of American Organbuilding and The American Organist.